New Jersey Coronavirus Updates

 The Orange Public Library, designed by McKim, White, Mead, was built in 1901.
 Photo by Darren Tobia/Jersey Digs.

-Around February of this year, however, concerns grew over other bills.
+Around February of this year, concerns grew over other bills.
 Subscriptions for DVDs and E-books were suddenly cut off.
 Another bill had fallen into the hands of a collection agency.
 And a long-standing relationship with a neighboring library was severed due to unpaid overdue fees.

 “It’s a reciprocal service and it comes with reciprocal responsibilities,” said David Cubie, director at West Orange Public Library.
 “I know of another library that won’t loan out books to Orange residents because the city won’t pay their fines.”